How to blanche whole brown almonds

 Affiliate Disclosure : As an Amazon Associate I earn from qualifying purchases.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I may earn a commission.

-- because you want to make almond flour, milk or sweets… without the brown bits.
+- Because you want to make almond flour, butter, or sweets or white cakes… without the brown bits.

 Learn how to make them in 5 easy steps